Lufthansa cabin crew threaten further strikes

 The UFO cabin crew union wants a 5 percent pay increase and guarantees against outsourcing and the use of temporary workers.

-Lufthansa is in the midst of a 1.5 billion euro cost-cutting programme to combat rising fuel costs and competition from low-cost and Gulf carriers.
+Lufthansa is in the midst of a 1.5 billion euro cost-cutting program to combat rising fuel costs and competition from low-cost and Gulf carriers.

 The airline has said it will not improve its offer to raise pay by 3.5 percent in exchange for longer hours.